Rachit072/Simplotel/README.md

 # Simplotel Food App

 The Simplotel Food App is a static website designed to provide information about a restaurant.
 It features a navigation bar, a main content section with a headline and description, and a button to navigate to another page.
-The website is designed to be responsive and includes a simple menu bar icon for mobile devices.

 ## Features